hargoniX/fil-rb/doc/report.typ

 }

 = Introduction <introduction>
-Red-Black Tree (RbTree) is a kind of self-balancing binary search trees with time complexity of $O(log(n))$, ensured by balance maintaning via color properties and rotations.
+Red-Black Tree (RbTree) is a self-balancing binary search tree with time complexity of $O(log(n))$.
+This performance is ensured by balance maintaining via color properties and rotations.
-Otherwise the performace will degenerate to $O(n)$ as a linked list in worst case.
+Without balancing, it will degenerate to $O(n)$ as a linked list in worst case.

-Since its first introduction by Guibas and Sedegewick@rbtOriginal, RbTree has been widely used in computer science where efficient ordered data storage and retrieval are needed, e.g. in the standard library implementation in different programming languages (`std::map` from C++, `TreeMap` from Java Collections Framework) and in the virtual memory management by operating systems (`mm_struct` in Linux kernel).
+Since its first introduction by Guibas and Sedegewick@rbtOriginal, RbTree has been widely used in computer science where efficient ordered data storage and retrieval are needed, e.g. in the standard library implementation in different programming languages (`std::map` from C++, `TreeMap` from Java Collections Framework) and in the virtual memory management in operating systems (`mm_struct` in Linux kernel).

 Besides Guibas and Sedgewick,
-Okasaki has fistly come up with an functional version of RbTree insertion algorithm, which is implementated simply and compactly in Haskell@Okasaki1999.
+Okasaki has firstly come up with an functional version of RbTree insertion algorithm, which is implementated simply and elegantly in Haskell@Okasaki1999.
-Unlike an imperative implementation of RbTree which need to deal with detailed opeations on the tree structure, the functional implementation rather focuses on the description of the invariants which are crucial to balancing.
+Unlike an imperative implementation of RbTree which handles detailed operations on the tree structure, the functional version focuses on enforcing the invariants, which are crucial for maintaining balance, in a more descriptive manner.
 They are:
 - Color Invariant: No red node has a red parent.
 The root color and the empty RbTree are considered as black.
 - Height Invariant: Every path from the root to an empty node contains the same number of black nodes.

 In this report, we follow the method from Nipkow et al.(2024)@fdc to build our formalization of RbTree in Lean4.
 We provide a verified implementation of RbTree and a general framework to prove properties about opeations on RbTree.